isomerpages/iras-onestoppayroll/index.md

           - title: a Business or Employer
             url: /partner-with-us/business-employer
   - infopic:
-      title: About One-Stop Payroll
+      title: Partner With Us
-      subtitle: About Us
+      subtitle: Collaboration
       id: infopic
-      description: The One-Stop Payroll initiative is a joint effort by IRAS, CPFB, MOM and GovTech that aims to streamline and simplify the payroll process for businesses.
+      description: Explore partnership opportunities with us to streamline and simplify the payroll process for your business and software.
       button: Learn More
-      url: /about/about-osp/
+      alt: Partner With Us
-      alt: About One-Stop Payroll
+      url: /partner-with-us
-      image: /images/about_us_general.png
+      image: /images/partner_with_us.png
   - infopic:
       title: One-Stop Payroll Vendor Listing
       subtitle: Collaboration